-Patchouli Essential Oil has an earthy, smoky scent.
-It can elicit strong opinions because it’s an assertive fragrance, but what many people don’t know is how versatile patchouli essential oil is.
-It adds depth and complexity to a variety of scents.
-It blends wonderfully with floral, citrus, vanilla, and minty notes.
+Patchouli essential oil has an earthy, smoky scent.
+It can elicit strong opinions because it’s an assertive fragrance, but what many people don’t know is how versatile it is.
+Patchouli adds depth and complexity to a variety of scents, and it blends wonderfully with floral, citrus, vanilla, and minty notes.

 - Skill Level: Intermediate

 - Time to Complete: 2 hours

 Item#:IB002149 Varient/Quantity/Set: 0

 Item#:IB000166 Varient/Quantity/Set: 0

 Item#:IB002624 Varient/Quantity/Set: 0

 You'll love this cold process recipe - it's made with all-natural ingredients like lime essential oil, indigo powder, and activated charcoal.

 10″ Silicone Loaf Mold